fmanja/fmanja/README.md

 You can clone the project from https://github.com/fmanja/nextjs-hrpdgenerator.

-This project is intended to be a comprehensive starter project for any Human Resource Department and Office of the Chief Information Officer that wants to get a quick win with mininal risk - all code is open source and can be easily deployed to GovCloud.
+This project is intended to be a comprehensive project for any Human Resource Department and Office of the Chief Information Officer that wants to get a quick win with mininal risk - all code is open source and can be easily deployed to GovCloud.

 <b>Features</b>